 Should You Buy Before or After July?

-There is no clean answer here, but the logic breaks down like this:
+There is no universal answer, but the logic runs like this:

-- Buy before July: You capture the remaining price appreciation as the treaty goes live.
-Risk is that border improvements are slower than expected or face delays.
+- Buy before July: You capture remaining price movement as the treaty goes live.
+The risk is that border improvements take longer than expected or face technical delays at implementation.

-- Buy after July: You see whether the border actually speeds up and can assess real demand before committing.
-Risk is that prices have moved further by then.
+- Buy after July: You can assess whether the crossing actually speeds up and gauge real rental demand before committing.
+The risk is prices move further by then.

 What to Check Before Buying in La Linea

-- IBI and community fees — check the annual charges, particularly in apartment complexes
+- IBI and community fees , check annual running costs carefully, particularly in apartment blocks with lifts, pools, or concierge services.

-- Legal status of the property — always use a Spanish solicitor (gestor or abogado) to check the registro de la propiedad
+- Legal status of the property , always instruct a Spanish abogado to check the registro de la propiedad and confirm there are no charges or liabilities attached to the title.

-- Rental licensing — if buying to let, check whether the property and area qualifies for tourist or long-term rental licence
+- Rental licensing , if buying to let, confirm whether the property and neighbourhood qualifies for the relevant tourist or long-term rental licence under LAU (Ley de Arrendamientos Urbanos).

 The Bottom Line

-The July 2026 treaty is a genuine structural change for the La Linea property market, not hype.
-The border friction that has kept Gibraltar workers away from La Linea for years is about to drop significantly.
-For property buyers, the window to get ahead of that shift is narrowing.
-Whether you buy before or after July, the underlying case for La Linea property is stronger now than it has been in years.
+The July 2026 treaty is a structural change for the La Linea property market, not a speculative talking point.
+The daily border friction that has kept Gibraltar workers away from La Linea for years is about to reduce significantly.
+Rental demand from Gibraltar is the most direct beneficiary, and that feeds into capital values for well-located stock.
+Whether you move before or after July, the underlying case for La Linea property is more solid now than it has been in a generation.

 Frequently Asked Questions